Cristina-Becheru/happy-tails/README.md

 ### Typography
--Font used for the heading was ' Kaushan Script',cursive which has a handcrafted and handwritten quality, contributing to a personalized and unique style.
+Font used for the heading was ' Kaushan Script',cursive which has a handcrafted and handwritten quality, contributing to a personalized and unique style.

--'Roboto Slab' was used for the general styles and menu providing a bold and contemporary look.
+'Roboto Slab' was used for the general styles and menu providing a bold and contemporary look.

 ## General features on each page